endlessm/eos-build-meta/doc/overview/build.md

 All the trees are exported in [`repo.bst`](https://github.com/endlessm/eos-build-meta/blob/main/elements/repo.bst), which a script element that creates the final filesystem trees and commits them as branches in a sngle OSTree repository, ready for exporting.
+However, `eosdev` OSTree commit is not built by default.
+You can enable the creation of `eosdev` OSTree commit by setting option **enable_eosdev**: `-o enable_eosdev true`.

 The purpose the `filesystem.bst` elements is to exclude certain types of file from the final image.
 For example, we don't want to include developer tools in